berops/claudie/docs/claudie-workflow/claudie-workflow.md

 - Updates `currentState` in a `config`
 - On infra deletion, destroys the infra based on the current state

-## Wireguardian
+## Ansibler
-Wireguardian uses Ansible to set up:
+Ansibler uses Ansible to set up:
   - Wireguard VPN between the nodes
   - nginx loadbalancer
   - installs dependencies for nodes in kubernetes cluster